lenadroid/awesome-oss-mentors/README.md

 Started with this tweet: https://twitter.com/lenadroid/status/951982166946201601

+The star symbol under "PR Mentorship Focus area" column means that the mentor didn't indicate their focus area and/or willing to help with any project.

 # Open Source Mentors

 | Contributor/Mentor Name                  | Twitter/Github        | PR Mentorship Focus area    |